Viewing this page on your device?

 Mosaic Patterns gives a variety of sample pictures made from color dots; and black and white outlines of the same pictures for kids to copy.

-Paper crumpling is a great activity to use with younger children, as shown alongside.
+Paper crumpling is a great finger strengthening activity to use with younger children, as shown alongside.
 This is also great for kids whose fine motor skills are poor.
 Follow the paper crumpling instructions on this page, and then stick the paper balls onto the mosaic picture of your choice.

 The other suggestions in this download include using playdough balls and stickers to cover the dots, which are also fun for younger kids.